 I went to Africa in the January of 2010 on a one-way ticket with a vague plan to stay a few months.
 But it’s Africa, and it has a way of getting under your skin and consuming you.
 I didn’t get back on a plane for a year.

-After meeting a couple of friends in Kenya, we set about kitting ourselves out with camping gear.
+After meeting up with a couple of friends in Kenya, we set about kitting ourselves out with camping gear.
 The only tent that seemed to be for sale in Nairobi came from the local supermarket and had ‘The Weekender’ cheerfully emblazoned on one side.
 Heading inland towards peak rainy season this was mildly disconcerting, but the tent proved me wrong – surviving 4 months until being swapped for a smaller one in Namibia.

 Kenya was beautiful for camping.
 Determined to see some wildlife without having to pay horrendous package tour prices, we took on whatever public transport was available.
 And it turned out to be quite easy, as long as you don’t suffer from claustrophobia or live by any sort of time schedule!